Local Insights February 18, 2026 • Joseph E. Haberl

 • Maintenance-Free Living: Condos provide fewer upkeep responsibilities than single-family homes—a big plus for second homeowners.

-In my experience, buyers moving from larger homes in towns like Toms River or Brick often appreciate the “lock-and-leave” simplicity that Lavallette condos provide.
-The demand for this type of property has remained consistent, especially among those looking to spend weekends or summers by the shore without full-time upkeep obligations.
+In my experience, buyers moving from larger homes in towns like Toms River or Brick often appreciate the "lock-and-leave" simplicity that Lavallette condos provide.
+That demand has remained consistent, especially among those looking to spend weekends or summers by the shore without full-time upkeep obligations.

 Historical Trends in the Lavallette Condo Market